 Different than gas heaters, heat pumps work almost like an air conditioning unit, but in reverse.
 The refrigerant in the heat pump absorbs heat from the surrounding air, and ultimately transfers that warmth into the water through a heat exchanger.
 Designed for use in sunny climates that rarely see temperatures drop below 50-60ºF in the spring and fall, heat pumps are easy to use and very cost-efficient.
 Some heat pumps can even operate in temperatures as low as 45ºF, but it depends on the manufacturer.
-In warmer climates, heat pumps often cost less to operate than gas heaters.
+In warmer climates, heat pumps often cost much less to operate than gas heaters.

 9. In sunny areas, solar heaters can increase pool temperatures by up to 20 degrees.

-Solar heaters are the most cost-efficient method of pool heating.
+Solar heaters are the most cost-effective method of pool heating.
 However, they are best suited for areas with copious amounts of warm sunshine.
-Capable of being installed on the roof, against the side of the pool, or even on the ground, solar heaters absorb the sun's rays and turn them into powerful heating energy.
+Capable of being installed on the roof, against the side of the pool, or even on the ground, solar heaters absorb warmth of the sun's rays and turn them into powerful heating energy.
 Under the right circumstances, they can increase pool temperatures by as much as 20 degrees Fahrenheit.

 10. Above ground pools are easily heated with a solar heater.

 So there you have it!
 There are a number of ways to extend swimming time and increase the length of your pool season.
 If you have any questions about the pros and cons of the different options available, and aren't sure which one's right for your pool, we can help.
-Call or stop by your local Leslie's store today to speak with one of our friendly, knowledgeable pool professionals.
+Call or stop by your local Leslie's today to speak with one of our friendly, knowledgeable pool professionals.